canonical/certification-docs/Policy_Guide-16.04.rst

 10 Gb LAN and the ``iperf3`` target must also have a 10 Gb NIC connected to the same LAN.
 A 1 Gb NIC may be connected to either a 1 Gb or 10 Gb LAN.

+All onboard network devices and ports MUST be tested.

 Bugs
 ----
 It is not normal to encounter significant bugs during certification, or at